NavyaMu/data-cleaning-task/README.md

-# Topic:🧹 Medical Appointments Data Cleaning Script
+# 🧹 Medical Appointments Data Cleaning Script

 This repository contains a Python script to clean and preprocess the **"Medical Appointment No Shows"** dataset from Kaggle.
 The dataset includes information about patients and whether they showed up for their scheduled medical appointments.